raspberrypilearning/animated-story/en/step_2.md

 Your starter project contains:
 + `index.html`: an HTML page with images and text
 + `style.html` and `default.css`: CSS files that contain styling for some of the content
-+ the images you will use in the project
++ The images you will use in the project
-+ `scripts.js`: a JavaScript file that you will develop throughout the project.
++ `scripts.js`: a JavaScript file that you will develop throughout the project

 ### Console